stijn-dejongh/lovecraft_public_domain/manuscript/the_tree.md

 chaos dwelt, and the representatives of two cities left disappointed; Syracusans that they had no statue to bear home, Tegeans that they had no artist to crown.
 However, the Syracusans obtained after a while a very splendid statue in Athens, and the Tegeans consoled themselves by erecting in the agora a marble temple commemorating the gifts, virtues, and brotherly piety of Musides.

- But the olive grove still stands, as does the tree growing out of the tomb of Kalos, and the old bee-keeper told me that sometimes the boughs whisper to one another in the night-wind, saying over and over again,  "&Omicron;&#7990;&delta;&alpha;!
+But the olive grove still stands, as does the tree growing out of the tomb of Kalos, and the old bee-keeper told me that sometimes the boughs whisper to one another in the night-wind, saying over and over again, _"&Omicron;&#7990;&delta;&alpha;! &Omicron;&#7990;&delta;&alpha;!--I know!
+I know!"_

-&Omicron;&#7990;&delta;&alpha;!--I know!
-I know! "
+[^1]: _"The Fates will find a way"_ or _"Destiny will find a way"_